mriffaud/Christmas-Song-Lyrics-Generator/README.md

     sequences.append(sequence)
 ```

-This code initializes an empty list called `sequences` to store the numerical sequences representing the lyrics.
+This code initialises an empty list called `sequences` to store the numerical sequences representing the lyrics.
 It iterates over each line in the `cleaned_lyrics` list and splits each line into words using the `split()` method.
 For each word in the line, the corresponding index from the `word_to_idx` dictionary is retrieved, and a list of these indices is created for the line.
 The resulting list of indices is appended to the `sequences` list.

 In this section we have tokenized the lyrics by splitting them into individual words, created mappings between words and their corresponding indices, and converted the lyrics into numerical sequences by replacing each word with its corresponding index.